jltsiren/gbwtgraph/SERIALIZATION.md

 The label of original node `v` is string `v - floor(offset / 2) - 1` in the string array, where `offset` is the alphabet offset in the GBWT.
 This usually means that the nodes map to consecutive identifiers starting from `0`.

-If a node is not present in the graph, the corresponding string must be empty.
+**Note:** If a node is not present in the graph, the corresponding string should be empty.
+While this is not a strict requirement, it is a good practice that makes the serialization deterministic.

 ### Node-to-segment translation